bobbingwide/oik-i18n/readme.txt

 = What do the .php files do? =

-oik-i18n.php - plugin file
+- oik-i18n.php - plugin file
-l10n.php -
+- l10n.php - controls localization to bb_BB and en_GB
-la_CY.php -
+- la_CY.php - automatically converts .pot to en_GB
-bb_BB.php -
+- bb_BB.php - automatically converts .pot to bb_BB

+For Full Site Editing templates and template parts.

+- html2pot - extracts translatable strings to .pot
+- html2la_CY.php - applies translations to template files

 = What is makeoik.php? =